TheMicronaut/TheMicronaut.github.io/theme-setup/index.md

 There is a lot to be said about images and figcaptions, but better have a look around this site to see how images and figcaptions are rendered compared to the original theme.

 ##### Instafeed.js
-We have successfully integrated  [instafeed.js](http://instafeedjs.com/){:target="_blank"} scripts to fetch images from instagram.
+We have successfully integrated  [instafeed.js](http://instafeedjs.com/){:target="_blank"} to fetch images from Instagram.
 We are working towards a nice YAML front-matter API in which the script can easily be used in the posts.

 ---